 Getting it Straight

-A vehicle that’s properly aligned handles correctly, achieves optimal fuel efficiency, and maximizes your tire life.
-When one of your tires is even slightly out of alignment, it is essentially skidding.
+A properly aligned vehicle handles correctly, achieves optimal fuel efficiency, and maximizes your tire life.
+When one of your tires is slightly out of alignment, it is essentially skidding.
 This makes that tire wear out faster.
 It’s also the reason your vehicle might pull or wander to one side.
 This can waste fuel, cost you money, and cause safety concerns.
 Plus, it can add unnecessary wear-and-tear to your car or truck.

-Remember, getting your vehicle back in alignment will not put tread back on your tires or fix any damage done to your vehicle’s suspension or other steering components.
+Remember, getting your vehicle properly aligned will not put tread back on your tires.
+But it will help prevent further uneven tire wear.
 That’s why it’s vital you have your alignment checked at least once per year (twice per year is ideal).
 Check out our list of Alignment FAQs for some quick answers to common questions.

 Schedule Your Free Visual Alignment Check